rasulkarimov/jenkins-dynamic-nodes/README.md

 ~~~

 ## Job2
 * Start webserver by slave Jenkins using code downloaded from git.
-During building Job set Cluster1 label, for deploying webserver by slave Jenkins.
+For Job set label Cluster1, for deploying webserver by dynamic slave Jenkins.
 ~~~
 if kubectl get deployments|grep webdeploy then